tonytins/core2/README.md

-# TPaw Core 3
+# Core 2

-TPaw Core 3 is a Blazor WebAssembly template that is based on the Casey Universe D.O.C. codebase.
+Core 2 is a Blazor WebAssembly template that is based on the Casey Universe D.O.C. codebase.
 This template shares a similar design language to previous versions of Core, but it is incompatible with them.

 ## Features

 * Blazor WebAssembly-based template
 * Easy to use and customize
+* Customizable dark mode
 * FontAwesome support and component included
 * DynMeta component for changing header titles, descriptions, and images

 ## Installation

-To install TPaw Core 3, follow these steps:
+To install Core 2, follow these steps:

-1. Clone this repository: `git clone https://github.com/tonytins/tpawcore.git`
+1. Clone this repository: `git clone https://github.com/tonytins/core2.git`
-2. Navigate to the `tpawcore` directory: `cd tpawcore`
+2. Navigate to the `core2` directory: `cd core2`
 3. Build the project: `dotnet build`
 4. Run the project: `dotnet run`

 ## Usage

-TPaw Core 3 is easy to use and customize.
+Core 2 is easy to use and customize.
 Simply follow the installation instructions above to get started.
 Once the project is up and running, you can customize the template to suit your needs.

 ## Contributing